 Things To Consider

-When taking out a policy meant for your end of life expenses it is important to consider a few other factors.
+When taking out a policy meant for your funeral arrangements, it is important to consider a few other factors.

 The costs are highly dependent upon where you live and what your wishes are.
 Depending on where you live geographically, your funeral costs will fluctuate.

-For example here are the 10 most expensive and least expensive states to have a traditional service in.
+For example, here are the 10 most expensive and least expensive states to have a traditional service.

 10 Most Expensive States